 A house with structural insulated panels installed on the walls, floor, and the roof is likely to save a homeowner up to ten times the amount that would otherwise be incurred through cooling and temperature regulation.
 Additionally, modern kit homes increase efficiency by ensuring every appliances energy costs are significantly reduced to minimize household expenditure.

-These efficiencies in energy conservation plays a huge role in reducing overhead expenses associated with owning a home.
+These efficiencies in energy conservation plays a large role in reducing overhead expenses associated with owning and running a home.

 2. Sustainability and affordability

 A prevailing trend common to most Australian household is the preference to construct homes using durable and environmentally friendly materials.
-Through the use of long-lasting structural insulated panels, homeowners can rest assured their cost of owning the houses will be significantly reduced over time due to reduced overhead costs.
-Modern 21st-century homes offer more than just efficiency as they are designed to be more durable whether during the hot season or rainy season.
+Through with the use of long-lasting structural insulated panels, homeowners can rest assured costs of running their homes will be significantly reduced.
+Modern 21st-century homes offer more than just efficiency as they are designed to be more durable whether during both hot, cold or rainy season.

 3. Increased comfort throughout

-All potential Australian homeowners must consider the comfort of the house.
-Traditional houses are becoming less attractive, especially since the rise of smart homes that automatically control the home temperature to be both comfortable and energy-wise.
-Most houses are expensive to maintain due to their outdated designs that tend to increase costs while reducing user comfort.
+All potential Australian homeowners must consider the comfort of the home.
+Traditional homes are becoming less attractive, especially since the rise of smart homes that automatically control the home temperature to be both comfortable and energy-wise.
+Most homes are expensive to maintain due to their outdated designs that tend to increase costs while reducing user comfort.

 High-performance homes are slowly transforming into a necessity within Australia and other nations due to the high-level energy conservation.
-Based on prevailing economic conditions and an increased need for home comfort, potential homeowners are opting for modern 21st-century houses.
-The reason for such preferences is the effectiveness of the houses in conserving energy and improving user comfort.
-Further, the modern design allows for proper ventilation and heat conservation through the structural insulated panels.
-The panels are not only useful in regulating home temperatures and conserving energy but are also sustainable due to their durable characteristics.
+The reason for such preference is the effectiveness of the home in conserving energy and improving user comfort.
+Further, modern design allows for proper ventilation and heat conservation through the structural insulated panels.
+The panels are not only useful in regulating temperatures and conserving energy but are also sustainable due to their durable characteristics.